 Is the Danish royal family related to the Vikings?

 Yes!
-HM the Queen can trace her ancestry back to Harald Bluetooth, the first king of Denmark.
+King Frederik can trace his ancestry back to Harald Bluetooth, the first king of Denmark.
 The rune stones at Jelling, Denmark, were inscribed by King Harald about 1,000 years ago.
 That’s something you probably won’t find out via 23andme, right?

 What religion is the Danish royal family?